pdroll/card-dealer-cli/README.md

 ### `deal-a-hand`

-Deal the initial hand for several types of cards games: blackjack, poker, euchre, pinochle, or canasta.
+Deal the initial hand for several types of cards games: blackjack, poker, euchre, pinochle, canasta, or gin.

 ![deal-a-hand cli in use](./deal-a-hand.gif)